Jump to:

 2 On, 2 Off Speed Workout

 Beginner option: Run the hard effort, walk the recovery.
-This workout is great for speed, agility, and power, according to RRCA-certified run coach: Keep the walking to a minimum in your recovery—if you need to stop or walk longer, try pulling back on the hard effort just a bit.
+More advanced option: Keep the walking to a minimum in your recovery—if you need to stop or walk longer, try pulling back on the hard effort just a bit.

 How to do it: